Workers’ Compensation

 You may be able to handle your own workers’ compensation claim if you suffered a minor injury, such as a sprained ankle, and didn’t lose much time at work.
 Even so, it’s always a good idea to get a free consultation from an experienced workers’ compensation attorney who can explain the application process and warn you about any pitfalls.

-You should definitely reach out to a lawyer if any of the following conditions apply to your case:
+You should reach out to a lawyer if any of the following conditions apply to your case:

 - Your employer or their insurer denies your claim or fails to pay your workers’ comp benefits promptly.